Blarfnip/JRNL/README.md

 ![Early Gif](/Ver1.gif)

-All jrnl entries are saved in `/Documents/jrnl Entries` as `.jrnl` files.
+All JRNL entries are saved in `/Documents/JRNL Entries` as `.jrnl` files.
 These files are markdown files that can be opened and read in any other markdown editor.

-jrnl tries its hardest to save your entries as much as it can.
+JRNL tries its hardest to save your entries as much as it can.
 It will save automatically when you switch to viewing another entry and when you quit (by pressing `Esc`).
 But if that isn't enough for you, `Ctrl/Cmd+S` will manually save the entry as well.

-Upon opening jrnl it will automatically open up the day's entry.
+Upon opening JRNL it will automatically open up the day's entry.
 If an entry does not exist it will make one.

-#### Renaming `.jrnl` files will cause jrnl to lose track of them
+#### Renaming `.jrnl` files will cause JRNL to lose track of them

 ## Installing
 ### For Personal Use